joshuamkite/terraform-aws-ssh-bastion-service/Changleog.md

 **Feature:** Move from Classic Load Balancer to Network Load Balancer. elb_idle_timeout and elb_timeout variables have been removed as they are not supported in this configuration.

-**Change:**  New code now in seperate files to asssit readabilty. locals also moved to seperate file.
+**Change:**  New code now in seperate files to assist readabilty. locals also moved to seperate file.

 # 3.10